The Faculty of Health offer a number of Work Integrated Learning (WIL) options for students, including:

 Certification of Documents

+UC staff in Student Central are able to certify a copy if you bring in your original NCHC, a photocopy and your student ID card.
 Contacts within the ACT, including approved JP's and further information for the certification of documents can be found here.

-The introduction of the Working with Vulnerable People (Background Checking) Act 2011 (the ACT) requires students undertaking a clinical placement who may come in contact with 'vulnerable persons' in the ACT to undertake WWVP registration.
+The introduction of the Working with Vulnerable People (Background Checking) Act 2011 (the ACT) requires all students undertaking a clinical placement who may come in contact with 'vulnerable persons' in the ACT to undertake WWVP registration.

 Validity: First Aid Certificates are valid for 3 years, whilst the CPR component is valid for 12 months only.